⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 |---|---|---|

-| P/E Ratio (TTM) | 5.84 | The trailing twelve-month Price-to-Earnings ratio indicates how much investors are willing to pay for each dollar of past earnings. |
+| P/E Ratio (TTM) | 6.06 | The trailing price-to-earnings ratio indicates how much investors are willing to pay for each dollar of ICBC's earnings over the past twelve months. |

-| Price/Sales (TTM) | 4.37 | The trailing twelve-month Price-to-Sales ratio compares the company's market capitalization to its total revenue, useful for valuing companies with volatile earnings. |
+| Price/Sales (TTM) | 3.72 | The price-to-sales ratio evaluates ICBC's market capitalization against its total revenue over the past twelve months, useful for valuing companies with volatile earnings or in early growth stages. |

-| Price/Book (MRQ) | 0.54 | The Price-to-Book ratio compares a company's market value to its book value, indicating how much investors are willing to pay for each dollar of net assets. |
+| Price/Book (MRQ) | 0.57 | The price-to-book ratio assesses how much investors are paying for each dollar of ICBC's book value, providing an indicator of how the market values the company relative to its net assets. |

-| Return on Equity (TTM) | 0.09 | Return on Equity measures the profitability of a company in relation to the equity of its shareholders, indicating how efficiently management is using shareholder investments. |
+| Return on Equity (TTM) | 8.89 | Return on equity measures ICBC's profitability in relation to its shareholders' equity, indicating how efficiently the company is generating profits from shareholder investments. |

 | Company | Market Cap (B) | P/E Ratio | P/B Ratio | Revenue Growth (%) | Operating Margin (%) |